 Health coverage provided by your Canadian province (OHIP, etc.) is not acceptable as a substitute for the Wayne State University Student/Scholar Health Insurance, administered by Relation Insurance Services, because it does not pay for the actual U.S. costs of health care and it requires you to return to Canada for non-emergency care or for additional treatment once you have been stabilized.
 TRAVEL INSURANCE DOES NOT MEET THE WSU HEALTH INSURANCE REQUIREMENTS.

 The annual insurance policy coverage year begins August 1st through July 31st of the following year.
 Make sure you renew your health insurance with OISS prior to the expiration of your insurance.

 * PAYMENT OPTIONS * PAYMENT OPTIONS *

-Unless otherwise noted, payments are made directly to AIG, on-line, during the enrollment process.
+Unless otherwise noted, payments are made directly to Relation Insurance Services, on-line, during the enrollment process.
 Visa and Mastercard are accepted.